-The tax treatment of a foreign trust itself and a beneficiary thereof resident in Switzerland depends on the qualification of the trust and has to be determined on a case-by-case basis (see section 1.1 Tax Regimes above):
+The tax treatment of a foreign trust itself and a beneficiary thereof resident in Switzerland depends on the qualification of the trust and has to be determined on a case-by-case basis (see 1.1Tax Regimes above):

-- If a foreign trust is qualified as revocable, it is typically treated as transparent for Swiss tax purposes and a distribution to a resident beneficiary is qualified as a gift from the settlor to the beneficiary and is thus subject to gift tax (according to cantonal tax law). - If the foreign trust is qualified as an irrevocable fixed-interest trust, the establishment (respectively the trust capital) of the trust is treated as a gift from the settlor to the beneficiary and the beneficiary of the trust is treated as an usufructuary (ie as holder of a life interest/usufruct).
+- If a foreign trust is qualified as revocable, it is typically treated as transparent on the level of the settlor for Swiss tax purposes and a distribution to a resident beneficiary is qualified as a gift from the settlor to the beneficiary and is thus subject to gift tax (according to cantonal tax law in the settlor's canton of residence). - If the foreign trust is qualified as an irrevocable fixed-interest trust, the establishment (respectively the trust capital) of the trust is treated as a gift from the settlor to the beneficiary and the beneficiary of the trust is treated as an usufructuary (ie, as holder of a life interest/usufruct).
 Hence, the trust assets are allocated to the beneficiary for cantonal wealth tax purposes.
 The beneficiary will generally be subject to income tax on the trust's income irrespective of whether the trust's income is distributed to the beneficiary or accumulated by the trust.
-Accordingly, if the beneficiary holds the property as 'private' asset, the distribution of the property will be tax-free (provided that the property concerned is a movable property). - Finally, if a foreign trust is qualified as an irrevocable discretionary trust, the beneficiary is not liable to taxation for the trust capital in Switzerland.
-Distributions to the beneficiary qualify as taxable income at the level of the beneficiary, while distributions of trust capital are generally tax-free.
+Accordingly, if the beneficiary holds the property as "private" asset, the distribution of the property will be tax-free (provided that the property concerned is a moveable property). - Finally, if a foreign trust is qualified as an irrevocable discretionary trust, the beneficiary is not liable to taxation for the trust capital in Switzerland.
+However, distributions to the beneficiary qualify as taxable income at the level of the beneficiary.
+Distributions of trust capital are generally tax-free.